 Chamomile flowers have been used in alternative medicine as a supplement against pain, abdominal swelling and intestinal movement problems.

-- It contains active substances, such as organic acids, terpenes and alcohols, which give it anti-inflammatory and soothing effects.
+- They contain active substances, such as organic acids, terpenes and alcohols, which give them anti-inflammatory and soothing effects.

-- And, it is ideal for reducing the distension caused by the irritable bowel and, incidentally, it helps regulate the pH of the entire digestive system.
+- They’re ideal for reducing the distension caused by irritable bowel syndrome.
+Incidentally, they help regulate the pH of the entire digestive system.

-- Also, it controls diarrhea and constipation, and it helps reduce the build up of gas.
+- Also, they may help control diarrhea and constipation, and reduce the build up of gas.

-- It has antispasmodic and antacid properties, ideal for reducing the sensation of heartburn and heaviness.
+- They have antispasmodic and antacid properties.
+Therefore, they’re ideal for reducing the sensation of heartburn and heaviness.

-- It accelerates the process of tissue recovery, especially in cases of irritation of the gastric mucosa and ulcers.
+- Another benefit is that they can accelerate the process of tissue recovery.
+This is especially true in cases of gastric irritation and ulcers.

-How to prepare a ginger and chamomile tea?
+How to make a ginger and chamomile tea for irritable bowel syndrome?

-You can prepare this ginger and chamomile tea as a natural remedy.
-It helps reduce the uncomfortable symptoms of irritable bowel syndrome.
+You can make this ginger and chamomile tea as a natural remedy.
+It can help reduce the uncomfortable symptoms of irritable bowel syndrome.

-However, in spite of its benefits, it must be taken in a moderate manner, since an excess of ginger may cause opposite reactions.
+However, in spite of its benefits, it must be taken in a moderate manner, since an excess of ginger may cause unwanted reactions.

 - 2 cups of water (500 ml)